KiranRajKB/jira-clone/README.md

     - Within each project, you'll discover a comprehensive list of issues.

 3. **People:** Access information about all active users, excluding those who are deactivated.
-Admins have the ability to delete and deactivate users.
+Admin has the ability to delete and deactivate users.

-    - When a user is deleted, all projects they created are also removed.
+    - When a user is deleted, the projects they created, the issues they created, and the issues that were assigned to them will be transferred to Admin.

     - Deactivated users remain in existing projects but are hidden from searches.
 They cannot log in or be assigned any issues.